rockbruno/SwiftInfo/README.md

 **Note:** This repository contains an example project.
 Check it out to see the tool in action!

-### If building with Xcode

-#### Retrieving raw logs with [fastlane](https://github.com/fastlane/fastlane)
+### Retrieving raw logs with [fastlane](https://github.com/fastlane/fastlane)

-If you use fastlane, you can expose the raw logs by adding the `buildlog_path` argument to `scan` (test logs) and `gym` (build logs).
-Here's a simple example of a fastlane step that runs tests, submits an archive to TestFlight and runs SwiftInfo (be sure to edit the folder paths to what's being used by your project):
+If you use fastlane, you can expose raw logs to SwiftInfo by adding the `buildlog_path` argument to `scan` (test logs) and `gym` (build logs).
+Here's a simple example of a fastlane lane that runs tests, submits an archive to TestFlight and runs SwiftInfo (make sure to edit the folder paths to what's being used by your project):

 ```ruby
 desc "Submits a new beta build and runs SwiftInfo"